I guess it was from my Dad I inherited my lifelong fascination with all things foreign.

 In 1981 we made our first visit to India.
 We stayed in what had once been the Princely State of Gwalior where I first heard about an Italian family who had lived as noblemen there for the best part of two centuries.
 We returned two years later to research their story and record over 30 hours of interviews.
 Maharajas.
 Noblemen in decaying mansions.
 Courtiers, servants and soldiers.
 Bandits in prison and rescued sex workers in a refuge.
 From their stories my first novel, The Lords of Alijah emerged.
 It was also the disastrous start to that first visit, trapped and abandoned in a bitterly cold Heathrow Airport, that inspired my Novella The Peacock in the Chicken Run.

 In 1993 I started volunteering with a charity working in government offices across Africa.
 In 1997 I joined the charity full time.
 In 2001 a colleague and I set out on our own to pursue accountability and anti-corruption work, especially in the justice sector.
 Together we have worked in many countries in Africa and elsewhere, in particular in courts, prisons and police stations.
-It is on the exposure and insights this work allows me (and for which I will forever be grateful) that both my third story, Taz and my latest novel, The Final Charge, draw.
+It is on the exposure and insights this work has allowed me (and for which I will forever be grateful) that both my third story, Taz and my fourth, The Final Charge, draw.
+I continue to do this work, with recent assignments with the judiciary of Sierra Leone to establish a specialist anti-corruption court and with the Court of Appeal in Nigeria on a range of skills enhancement.
+In 2017, The Institute of Information Management, Africa very generously awarded me a Fellowship in recognition of this work.